 - A. Section 607 of the Code of the University of North Carolina provides a process for faculty members to seek redress concerning employment-related grievances.
 The function of the grievance procedure is to attempt to reach a consensual resolution of the dispute and, if that fails, to determine whether the contested decision was materially flawed, in violation of applicable policies, standards or procedures.
-The grievance process is not intended to second-guess the professional judgment of officers and colleagues responsible for making administrative decisions. - B. Grievances shall include matters directly related to a faculty member's employment status and institutional relationships within the constituent institution, including matters related to post-tenure review However, no grievance that grows out of or involves matters related to a formal proceeding for the suspension, discharge or termination of a faculty member, or that is within the jurisdiction of another standing faculty committee, may be considered by the committee. - C. The faculty grievance process is a process available to current members of the faculty of the university.
+The grievance process is not intended to second-guess the professional judgment of officers and colleagues responsible for making administrative decisions. - B. Grievances shall include matters directly related to a faculty member's terms and conditions of employment.
+Grievances must be based upon a decision made by an administrator in a supervisory role over the faculty member.
+The grievance must allege that the decision was in violation of federal or state law, or UNC Policy or Regulation, or University policy or regulation and that the faculty member was negatively affected by such decision.
+However, a grievance may not be considered if such is subject to Section 603, Section 604, or Section 605 of The Code, or a matter that is not grievable as defined in UNC Policy 101.3.1.3[R]. - C. The faculty grievance process is a process available to current members of the faculty of the university.
 A faculty member whose employment ends during the pendency of a grievance proceeding is not entitled to continue to pursue the grievance.
-If the employment of a faculty member is terminated after the grievance is filed, the chancellor may, however, in the chancellor's discretion, determine that it is in the best interest of the institution to continue the grievance process. - D. As a prerequisite to accessing the formal grievance process outlined in Section 607 of the Code, a faculty member must utilize the mediation process delineated in the university's Mediation Policy for Faculty and EPA Non-Faculty Employees.
+If the employment of a faculty member is terminated after the grievance is filed, the chancellor may, however, in the chancellor's discretion, determine that it is in the best interest of the University to continue the grievance process. - D. As a prerequisite to accessing the formal grievance process outlined in Section 607 of the Code, a faculty member must utilize the mediation process delineated in the university's Mediation Policy for Faculty and EHRA- Non-Faculty Employees.
 Following the termination of mediation for any reason other than a settlement, the faculty member will have twenty (20) days to petition the Grievance Committee for redress. - E. In petitioning the Grievance Committee for redress, the faculty member shall set forth in writing the nature of the grievance and against whom the grievance is directed.
 It shall contain any information that the faculty member considers pertinent to the case.
-The Grievance Committee shall decide whether the facts merit a detailed investigation so that submission of a petition shall not result automatically in an investigation or detailed consideration of the petition.
-If, after reviewing the petition, the Grievance Committee determines that a hearing should not be granted, it shall so advise the faculty member, the dean, department chair, or other respondent administrator and the chancellor.
-If a decision is made to grant a hearing, the process outlined for conducting a hearing in the Procedures for the Conduct of Hearings in Faculty Grievance Cases shall be followed. - F. In order to prevail in the grievance process, a faculty member must establish that the faculty member experienced a remediable injury attributable to the alleged violation of a right or privilege based on federal or state law, university policies or regulations, or commonly shared understandings within the academic community about the rights, privileges and responsibilities attending university employment.
+The Grievance Committee shall decide whether the facts fall within this Policy such that the grievance is reviewable by the Grievance Committee.
+Submission of a grievance shall not result automatically in consideration or review of the grievance.

+If, after reviewing the petition, the Grievance Committee determines that a hearing should not be granted, it shall so advise the faculty member, the dean, academic unit head-, or other respondent administrator and the chancellor.
+If a decision is made to grant a hearing, the process outlined for conducting a hearing in the Procedures for the Conduct of Hearings in Faculty Grievance Cases shall be followed.

+F. In order to prevail in the grievance process, a faculty member must establish that the faculty member experienced a remediable injury attributable to the alleged violation of a right or privilege based on federal or state law, university policies or regulations, or commonly shared understandings within the academic community about the rights, privileges and responsibilities attending university employment.